Sonam-22/neocortexapi/source/MySEProject/Documentation/README.md

   : Process one input sample

   - Parameters:
-  recordNum:Record number of this input pattern.
+    - recordNum:Record number of this input pattern.
 Record numbers normally increase sequentially by 1 each time unless there are missing records in the dataset.
 Knowing this information insures that we don’t get confused by missing records.
-  patternNZ: List of the active indices from the output below.
+    - patternNZ: List of the active indices from the output below.
 When the input is from TemporalMemory, this list should be the indices of the active cells.
       classification: Dict of the classification information

    - Returns:
-  Dict containing inference results, there is one entry for each step in self.steps, where the key is the number of steps, and the value is an array containing the relative likelihood for each bucketIdx starting from bucketIdx 0.
+     - Dict containing inference results, there is one entry for each step in self.steps, where the key is the number of steps, and the value is an array containing the relative likelihood for each bucketIdx starting from bucketIdx 0.

 - infer(patternNZ, actValueList)
   : Return the inference value from one input sample.

   - Parameters:
-  patternNZ: list of the active indices from the output below
+    - patternNZ: list of the active indices from the output below
-  classification: dict of the classification information: bucketIdx: index of the encoder bucket actValue: actual value going into the encoder
+    - classification: dict of the classification information: bucketIdx: index of the encoder bucket actValue: actual value going into the encoder
   - Returns:
-  dict containing inference results, one entry for each step in self.steps.
+    - dict containing inference results, one entry for each step in self.steps.
 The key is the number of steps, the value is an array containing the relative likelihood for each bucketIdx starting from bucketIdx 0.

 - inferSingleStep(patternNZ, weightMatrix)
   : Perform inference for a single step.
 Given an SDR input and a weight matrix, return a predicted distribution.

   - Parameters:
-patternNZ – list of the active indices from the output below weightMatrix – numpy array of the weight matrix
+    - patternNZ: list of the active indices from the output below
+    - weightMatrix: numpy array of the weight matrix
   - Returns:
-numpy array of the predicted class label distribution
+    - numpy array of the predicted class label distribution